brodsa/re-vis-port/README_testing.md

 ## Functional Testing
-Below results of functional testing, which was conducted manually.
+Below are the results of functional testing, which was conducted manually.

 *Overview*
 - [Home Menu](#home-menu)